GVB Amsterdam operates the city’s trams, buses, and metro system in Amsterdam, the Dutch capital.

 The day or multi-day ticket is the best value if you want to spend many days in Amsterdam since it allows you to ride all GVB trams, buses, and metros without worrying about transfer times.

-Single-day tickets are available for those whose stays will be less than 24 hours and allow unlimited transfers, check-ins, and exits within that period.
+Single-day tickets are available for those whose stays will be less than 24 hours and allow unlimited transfers, check-ins, and exits.

 Two-day and seven-day tickets, good for between 48 and 168 hours, are also available for those planning to stay for an extended period.